 Now that you have a basic understanding of Recruiter and Advertising, let’s break down the numbers.
 When it comes to using tools for your business, it’s not just the features that matter, but what those features can do for your business.

 About 46% of the traffic a company receives from social media sites come from LinkedIn.
 According to HootSuite, an ad on LinkedIn can reach about 12% of the world’s population, and in terms of lead-to-conversion rates, LinkedIn Advertising is at 2.74%—slightly higher than the national medium of 2.50%.
-Furthermore, the average price of a click of a LinkedIn Advertising sponsored post is roughly 2 to 7 dollars.
-Overall, over 85% of recruiters use LinkedIn Advertising for B2B recruiting and content marketing.
+Furthermore, the average price of a click of a LinkedIn Advertising sponsored ad placement or post is roughly 2 to 7 dollars.
+Overall, over 85% of recruiters use LinkedIn Advertising for B2B recruiting and sponsored content marketing.

 However, one thing to keep in mind is that though about over 100 million people check LinkedIn every day, the average amount of time spent on LinkedIn is only 17 minutes.
 This number is extremely small compared to other social media giants such as Facebook where users may spend up to 2 hours browsing daily.
-If your company decides to move forward in developing advertising materials for LinkedIn Advertising, the copy and the keywords must be extremely polished to engage your audience during their short viewing period.
+If your company decides to move forward in developing advertising materials for LinkedIn Advertising, the ad creative copy and the keywords must be extremely polished to engage your audience during their short viewing period.

-About 46% of the traffic a company receives from social media sites come from LinkedIn.
+About 46% of the traffic a company page receives from social media sites come from LinkedIn.
 According to HootSuite, an ad on

 More than 20 million companies use LinkedIn Recruiting for B2B marketing or recruiting, which is almost 90% of the number of companies active on LinkedIn.
 In terms of cost, LinkedIn Recruiter Lite is $1,199.4 a year while the corporate version of LinkedIn Recruiter is priced at around $8,999 a year.